 How to Stop Drinking on your Own

 Would you like to learn how to stop drinking on your own?
 It is absolutely possible to stop drinking without Alcoholics Anonymous or treatment.
-Research shows that 75% of those who are alcohol dependent do quit drinking on their own.
+Research shows that 75% of those who are alcohol dependent do quit drinking without any help whatsoever.
 Towards the bottom of the page, I’m going to provide 5 steps and 7 tricks to help you learn how to stop drinking on your own.
-First, I’d like to outline some of the common methods for quitting on your own and delve more deeply into the causes of alcoholism.
+First, I’d like to outline some of the common methods to quit drinking and delve more deeply into the causes of alcoholism.

 When it comes to common methods or ways to quit drinking alcohol on your own, most of them fight the effects.
 Personally, I would rather attack and eliminate the causes.
 I’ll explain in moment.
 But, first, I want to take a look at some of the more common methods: